Why Senior Dog Photos Matter More Than Ever

 ✧ Celebrated the small moments

 We worked with what he was willing to give.
+Not what social media says dogs “should” give.

 I’m always following a dogs’ lead at any session, but for senior dogs, this is even more important.
 Pushing through discomfort is never worth it.